Pepryan/openstack-resource/README.md

 ### Docker Deployment

-For easier deployment and environment consistency, you can use Docker:
+For easier deployment and environment consistency, you can use Docker.
+The application is designed to work seamlessly with containers using the built-in configuration system:

 #### Docker and Docker Compose Version Requirements